Catastrophic Infrastructure Failure Releases Thousands of Fish - Could It Have Been Prevented?

 Sustainable Food SourceAs wild stocks diminish, farmed fish have become an important source of the world’s protein.
 In order for aquaculture sites to continue to be viable, sustainable, and environmentally healthy global food sources, strict inspection regimens will need to implemented and adhered too, and the risk of infrastructure failure minimized.

 Marine Harvest Canada, located in British Columbia, Canada, currently operates a fleet of Deep Trekker ROVs, to conduct imperative subsurface checks.
-Since 90% of a farm is completely under the water, the only way to ensure that the site is intact is either by diving or by underwater robotic surveillance.
+Since 90% of a farm is completely under the water, the only way to ensure that the site is intact is either by diving or by underwater robotic inspection.

 Sending commercial divers below the surface is inherently dangerous and conducting human inspections can be a costly endeavor.
 In order to systematically ensure the inspection of key assets, Marine Harvest is deploying their ROVs on a regular basis; to verify the health of fish stocks, detect potential infrastructure failures early, and schedule required maintenance in a timely and cost effective fashion.